Kraego/STM32-Minigame/README.md

 4. Then an arrow on the LCD starts rotating
 5. When the arrow stops it points to a player
 6. This player must now rotate the board so it's in front of him (see step 1.)
    * there is a timeout for doing this -> the bars on the display visualize this.
 7. Verification:
      * If the user enter the sequence correct: the display shows Victory.
      * If the user has failed: the display shows Failed
+8. Back to step 1.